mo-amaan/EastCodeTest/readme.md

 ## Test API

 Test API using the todo.http file.
+The token has tobe updated manually by copy pasting from the response to access the todos endpoint.